ado387/elementor-post-taxonomy-select-control/README.md

 # Post & Taxonomy Select Controls

+Elementor is WordPress page builder plugin which allows making of custom elements and controls that are used to customize those elements.
-Contains custom Elementor controls that allow selection of any post types or taxonomies.
+These controls allow selection of any post type or taxonomy by fetching them from database.

 Uses ajax to fetch specified post types / taxonomies (declared in `args` parameter when adding control to element).